-- 3.5 The Association will at all times maintain the following key controls: - Management accounts will be prepared quarterly and presented to the Finance, Audit and Risk Sub-committee for information and approval.
-A full report with supporting narrative will be presented to the Finance, Audit and Risk Subcommittee each quarter. - The Association will prepare annually its Report and Financial Statements and arrange for an external audit to be conducted, within three months of the end of each Financial Year.
-An external auditor's Management Letter/Audit Report will be presented to the Management Committee at the same time as the Report and Financial Statements. - A budget for each financial year will be prepared then discussed and approved by the Management Committee before each financial year commences. - Segregation duties will be maintained where possible between initiating, actioning and recording a financial transaction. - All borrowing decisions and changes to banking arrangements will be approved by the Management Committee before being actioned. - All bank transactions will be in accordance with delegated authority levels set out at section 28. - 3.6 These financial controls are described in further detail in the appropriate sections of these Regulations.
+- 3.5 The Association will at all times maintain the following key controls: - Management accounts will be prepared quarterly and presented to the HR, FA&R for information and approval.
+A full report with supporting narrative will be presented to the HR, FA&R each quarter. - The Association will prepare annually its Report and Financial Statements and arrange for an external audit to be conducted, within three months of the end of each Financial Year.
+An external auditor's Management Letter/Audit Report will be presented to the MC at the same time as the Report and Financial Statements. - A budget for each financial year will be prepared then discussed and approved by the MC before each financial year commences. - Segregation duties will be maintained where possible between initiating, actioning and recording a financial transaction. - All borrowing decisions and changes to banking arrangements will be approved by the MC before being actioned. - All bank transactions will be in accordance with delegated authority levels set out at section 28. - 3.6 These financial controls are described in further detail in the appropriate sections of these Regulations.

-4. MANAGEMENT COMMITTEE RESPONSIBILITIES
+4. MC RESPONSIBILITIES

-- 4.1 The Management Committee has ultimate responsibility for all aspects of the Association's affairs.
-It is responsible for the leadership, strategic direction and control of the organisation and for ensuring it secures good outcomes for its tenants and service users. - 4.2 Statute requires the Management Committee to prepare a Report and Financial Statements for each financial year and it is the Management Committee that is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Association. - 4.3 The Management Committee is also responsible for safeguarding the assets of the organisation and for taking reasonable steps to prevent and detect fraud and other irregularities. - 4.4 Management Committee members have a duty towards the Association, its shareholders, staff, tenants, other service users and the community in which it operates.
-They must therefore seek good quality information and advice at all times and ensure their decisions are based on the same.
+- 4.1 The MC has ultimate responsibility for all aspects of the Association's affairs.
+It is responsible for the leadership, strategic direction and control of the organisation and for ensuring it secures good outcomes for its tenants and service users. - 4.2 Statute requires the MC to prepare a Report and Financial Statements for each financial year.
+It is the MC who is responsible for keeping proper accounting records.
+They must disclose (with reasonable accuracy) at any time the financial position of the Association. - 4.3 The MC is also responsible for safeguarding the assets of the organisation and for taking reasonable steps to prevent and detect fraud and other irregularities.

+4.4 MC members have a duty towards the Association, its shareholders, staff, tenants, other service users and the community in which it operates.
+They must seek good quality information and advice at all times to ensure their decisions are based on the same.
 This advice may need to be sought from external professional advisors where necessary.
 They must also ensure they have the skills and knowledge they need to be effective in their role.
-They must at all times seek to identify current and future risks to the Association and plan how they will avoid, manage or mitigate the same.
+They must always seek to identify current and future risks to the Association and plan how they will avoid, manage or mitigate the same.

-5. MANAGEMENT COMMITTEE RESPONSIBILITIES
+5. MC RESPONSIBILITIES